 Not Complying is Not an Option:

 GDPR are not guidelines or suggestions as to how data collectors and processors should function.
 These are regulations that are enforceable on all the companies, based out of the EU or involved in the collection or processing of data of citizens of the EU states.

-Companies will require law to take necessary technical and organisational security measures.
+Companies will require a law to take the necessary technical and organizational security measures.
 They have to do a thorough assessment to ensure that they have processes in place that can safeguard the personal data, handle sensitive data, and the volume they hold.